2023

 For example:

-We use this API to allow CommandPost to programatically move the playhead via the CommandPost Workflow Extension:
+We use this API to allow CommandPost to programmatically move the playhead via the CommandPost Workflow Extension:

 This Workflow Extension is super simple - it's just in Objective-C, and uses web-sockets to communicate back and forth between the Workflow Extension and CommandPost.